Single Index Bandits: Generalized Linear Contextual Bandits with Unknown Reward Functions: Experimental Details

-Furthermore, we consider the sparse high-dimensional case (Subsection~\ref{subsec:highdim}) by setting $K=30, d=60$ and the sparsity index $r=10$, where we choose the non-zero entry indexes by uniform sampling without replacement.
-Due to the great computational cost of GLB methods under the high-dimensional setting, here we only conduct the experiments on the linear case, \textit{i.e.} the reward function is the identity function.
 All the hyperparameter configurations are the same as the former simulations on low-dimensional settings.
 For the regularizer parameter $\lambda$ in Eqn.~\eqref{eq:lossfunction}, we leverage its exact theoretical value deduced from Theorem~\ref{thm:sparsesim}.
 We showcase the average cumulative regret over 20 repetitions in Figure~\ref{plt:simu_sparse}.
-Compared to the low-dimensional setting shown in Figure~\ref{plt:exp_simu}(1), our proposed methods ESTOR and STOR achieve significantly better performance than LinUCB and LinTS.
-This demonstrates that our algorithms are not only agnostic to the unknown reward function while maintaining high efficiency and accuracy, but also generalize effectively to the popular sparse high-dimensional regime with similarly strong performance.
+Compared to the low-dimensional results in Figure~\ref{plt:exp_simu}(1), our methods ESTOR and STOR outperform LinUCB and LinTS, and ESTOR in particular performs better than DR Lasso Bandit.
+Under the nonlinear square reward, all three baselines suffer from misspecification and exhibit linear regret growth, while our methods retain a sublinear regret curve with stronger performance.
+These results demonstrate that our algorithms are not only agnostic to the reward function and highly efficient, but also extend effectively to the sparse high-dimensional regime, maintaining robust and accurate performance.}

-\subsubsection{Additional Details of Real-world Experiment}
+\subsection{Additional Details of Real-world Experiment}